bocoup/learn-ansible/exercises/variables-loops-and-filters/overview.md

   vars:
     some_variable: some value
 ```

-To reference a variable in a task, wrap it in quotes and double curly braces:
-`"{{some_variable}}"`.
-Variable names must begin with a letter and may contain
-letters, numbers, and underscores.

 If you're not sure how to define more complex data structures like dictionaries
 and lists, the Ansible docs provide a helpful [YAML syntax overview].